5404 - Family Leave

 - Care for a newborn child, an adopted child of the employee who is under the age of eighteen (18) at the time of placement for adoption, or a newly placed foster child;

-- Care for a spouse, parent or child of the employee who has a serious health condition, or the employee may obtain leave for his or her own serious health condition if it renders the employee unable to perform his or her job; or
+- Care for a spouse, parent or child of the employee who has a serious health condition, or the employee may obtain leave for their own serious health condition if it renders the employee unable to perform their job; or

 - Respond to a qualifying exigency occurring because the employee’s spouse, son or daughter, or parent is on active duty for the military or has been notified of pending active duty for the military in support of a contingency operation.